openmobilehub/omh-storage/README.md

 ## Set up the development environment
 1. Android Studio is required.
 If you haven't already done so, [download](https://developer.android.com/studio/index.html) and [install](https://developer.android.com/studio/install.html?pkg=studio) it.
 2. Ensure that you are using the [Android Gradle plugin](https://developer.android.com/studio/releases/gradle-plugin) version 7.0 or later in Android Studio.
+3. Ensure you configured a project on your Google Cloud Developer console.

+**Note: If you don't configure your Google Cloud Developer console properly, when you run the app you'll get a "Developer Error".
+If you have doubts about how make this, you can refer to [Google Cloud Developer Console Documentation](https://cloud.google.com/iap/docs/authenticate-users-google-accounts?hl=en) or see [OMH authentication's readme](https://github.com/openmobilehub/omh-auth)**

 ## Clone the repository
 To clone the repository and checkout the `starter-code` branch, use the following command in your Terminal: